extrahop-labs/google-chronicle/README.md

 # Google Chronicle - Partner Ingest API Integration

-This integration utilizes mutliple triggers in order to decouple the capture of metadata from the work of sending events to Chronicle.
+This integration utilizes multiple triggers in order to decouple the capture of metadata from the work of sending events to Chronicle.
 This also allows for sending events to Chronicle in batches versus realtime streaming.
 While the former is possible, the load on the sensor is too great.

+## capture/*.js

+The triggers in the `capture` folder are scoped to realtime network events where minimal processing is performed to capture artifacts which satisfy the requirements of the Chronicle UDM as well as relevant properties for the `metadata` and `additional` event nouns.
+These triggers include a common routine at the end which packages the data into a standard Session Table `entry` with a 30 second expiration timer.

-## Triggers
+## session/expire.js
-Both triggers utilize a hoisted helper function to simplify the experience for the user, and to create a modular solution where having multiple triggers capturing metadata in parallel across different use cases and/or wire events with a common format for collecting the necessary event data for Chronicle.

-#### capture.js
-Translates wire data event properties to Unified Data Model (UDM) event fields and puts them in the Session store.
-Each key is set to expire after 30 seconds to strike a balance between memory impact and batch size to be handled by the `remote.js` trigger. _This trigger can exist multiple times to further parallelize metadata extraction, provided none of the event types overlap._

-#### remote.js
-Catches session keys expired in the previous 30 seconds and translates them into a batch of Chronicle events for a single POST to the `/v1/udmevents` API endpoint at roughly 30 second intervals. _This trigger should only exist once._
+The trigger in the `session` folder is scoped to the single `SESSION_EXPIRE` event which is executed at approximately 30 second intervals to evaluate all of the Session Table `entries` which have expired during the previous ~30 second interval.
+All of these `entries` are then converted to Chronicle `events` and sent as a list to Chronicle in a single POST.

 ## ExtraHop Events

 The current version supports the ExtraHop events listed below with their corresponding Chronicle event types.

 | ExtraHop Event | Chronicle Event |